The importance of empathy when delivering exceptional customer service

 1. Understand customer's needs with predictive technologies and segmentation

 AI isn’t the enemy of empathy.
-In fact, AI and predictive technologies can provide meaningful context that allows customer service agents to be more empathetic.
+In fact, AI and predictive technologies can provide meaningful context that allows customer service agents to understand and address customer needs more effectively.

 This context could predict situations or behavior.
 It could use facial recognition to detect a customer’s mood.
 Or it could analyze text-based emotion in a chat, which sometimes can get lost in translation.